jtanwk/congressedits/README.md

 I first stumbled across the [@congressedits twitter account](https://twitter.com/congressedits) last year.
 If you haven't heard of it, it's a Twitter bot that detects edits made on Wikipedia pages that originate from certain IP addresses associated with Congress, and tweets out the changelog.
 Naturally, I saw an unmined dataset and pounced.

-*Note: The underlying code is all open source and adaptable to different IP ranges.
+The underlying code is all open source and adaptable to different IP ranges.
 Definitely check the [Github repo](https://github.com/edsu/anon) out if you're interested in looking deeper.
-It's a great project.*
+It's a great project.

-#### A Note on IP Addresses
+### A Quick Note on IP Addresses

 It's also worth prefacing this entire article by saying that an IP address does not mean rock-solid attribution.
 Per the [CongressEdits Wikipedia page](https://en.wikipedia.org/wiki/CongressEdits):